More on the preservation of large cardinals under class forcing: Suitable iterations

 \section{Suitable iterations}

-The following is a property enjoyed by many well-known $ORD$-length forcing iterations, such as Jensen's canonical class forcing for obtaining the global GCH, or the standard class forcing iteration for forcing V=HOD.
-The property will be needed to prove a general result (theorem \ref{preservationCn}) on the preservation of $C^{(n)}$-extendibility.
+The following is a property enjoyed by many well-known ORD-length forcing iterations, such as Jensen's canonical class forcing for obtaining the global GCH \cite{JensenForcing}, or the McAloon class-forcing iteration for forcing $\mathrm{V=HOD}$ \cite{McAloon}.
+The property will be needed to prove a general result (Theorem \ref{preservationCn}) about the preservation of $C^{(n)}$-extendibility.